-This post about the best workouts on Les Mills On Demand is a reader request!
+This post about the best workouts on Les Mills+ (Plus formerly On Demand) is a reader request!

 Here’s the deal: You guys know I love my Les Mills workout classes.
-And I’ve been using Les Mills On Demand streaming service at LEAST once a week for the last six months, and usually a lot more than that.
+And I’ve been using Les Mills+ (Plus formerly On Demand) streaming service at LEAST once a week for the last six months, and usually a lot more than that.
 By the way, if you haven’t tried Les Mills On Demand yet, get a free 30-day trial of the service with my special Les Mills On Demand referral link here.
 Also: Les Mills On Demand is now called Les Mills+!

 There are more than 1,000 workouts on the Les Mills On Demand service, with different durations, formats and overall vibes.
 And Les Mills On Demand just recently started doing live workouts too, which is an awesome development.